- Discipline vs punishment

 The best part?

 Discipline vs Punishment

-Here is a famous conditioning experiment done by Russian physiologist, Ivan Pavlov.
+Here is a famous classical conditioning experiment done by the Russian physiologist, Ivan Pavlov.

 A dog salivated when it was being fed.

-Now the bell on its own caused an increase in the dog’s salivation1.
+Now the bell on its own caused an increase in the dog’s salivation.

-Based on this result, it seems natural to conclude that if a negative consequence is associated with an undesirable behavior, a dog, or even a child, will eventually learn to stop doing it due to the fear of negative consequences.
+Based on this result, it seems natural to conclude that if a negative consequence is associated with an undesired behavior, a dog, or even a child, will eventually learn to adopt the desired behavior instead due to the fear of negative consequences.

 Fear And The Brain